-QCodes consist of two parts, separated by a colon (:).
-In our example, the first part of the QCode "ninat" is an alias that can be used to identify the IPTC NewsCode vocabulary concerned with the nature of content (ninat= News Item Nature).
+QCodes are a compact method of expressing URIs.
+They consist of two parts, separated by a colon (:).
+In our example, the first part of the QCode "ninat" is an alias that identifies the IPTC NewsCode vocabulary for the nature of content (ninat= News Item Nature).
 We refer to these aliases throughout NewsML-G2 documentation as Scheme Aliases.
-The second part of the QCode "picture" is a reference into the newsItem nature vocabulary.
+The second part of the QCode "picture" is a reference into the newsltem nature vocabulary.

-2 "photograph"
+&lt;sup>2 "photograph"